This is the multi-page printable view of this section. Click here to print.

 Stage Details

-Stage nameStage name
+Stage NameStage name

 CORSCORS operation status

-Stage DescriptionStage Information
+Stage DescriptionStage information

 JWTJSON Web Token usage status

-API KeyAPI Key usage
+API KeyAPI Key usage status

-Invoke URLURL for API call
+Invoke URLURL for API invocation

-Deployment IDAPI Deployment ID
+Deployment IDAPI deployment ID

 Table.
-Stage Detailed Items
+Stage details items

-API Deployment Version Management ListAPI Deployment History
+API Deployment Version Management

-Deployment ChangeAfter selecting the resource to change deployment from the list, click the Deployment Change button.
-In the notification popup, click the Confirm button to immediately update the active deployment ID.
+Change DeploymentSelect the resource to change deployment from the list and click the Change Deployment button.
+When you click the Confirm button in the notification popup window, the active deployment ID is immediately updated.

 CORS (Cross-Origin Resource Sharing)

-NameCORS Name
+NameCORS name

 Mapping ValueMapping value applied to CORS